-the organizational commitment makes employees focused on their work; it can give rise to social behavior in the workplace, such as helping each other in the work environment and providing good results for the organization.
-Organizational commitment (OC) can impact improving OCB [3,2,69]; Alshaahani et al. [70] revealed the positive impact of affective collimitment on OCB.
+High organizational commitment makes employees focused on their work; it can give rise to social behavior in the workplace, such as helping each other in the work environment and providing good results for the organization.
+Organizational commitment (OC) can impact improving OCB [3,21,69]; Alshaabani et al. [70] revealed the positive impact of affective commitment on OCB.
 OC is defined as passive loyalty, including active ties of employees to participate more in the organization [3].
-OCB is the behavior of individuals voluntarily, indirectly, and officially recognized in the reward system, which can affect the performance of the organization and the performance of all the working group, as it helps people to cooperate.
-The results of empirical resease [32] by Ref.
+OCB is the behavior of individuals voluntarily, indirectly, and officially recognized in the reward system, which can affect the performance of the organization and the performance of the working group, as it helps people to cooperate.
+The results of empirical research by Ref.
 [71] show that OCB significantly mediates the relationship between OC and employee performance.
 This also shows a significant direct relationship between OC and OCB.
-The results of an empirical study or 24 fil Servants at the Inspectorate General of the Ministry of Education and Culture in Jakarta cond 34 ed by Nurjanah et al. [17] show the relationship between OC and OCB.
+The results of an empirical study on Civil Servants at the Inspectorate General of the Ministry of Education and Culture in Jakarta conducted by Nurjanah et al. [17] show the relationship between OC and OCB.
 In this research, it is also significantly expected that teacher organizational commitment will have a positive and significant relationship with teachers' OCB, so the sixth hypothesis (H6) is formulated as follows.

-- H6.
-There is a positive link between organizational commitment and OCB. - 3.7.
+H6.
+There is a positive link between organizational commitment and OCB.

+3.7.
 The mediating role of work-life quality in the link between transformational leadership and organizational commitment